Identity and device access configurations

 |Enforce MFA||On medium or above sign-in risk||On low or above sign-in risk||On all new sessions|

-The above table reflects the trend for many organizations to support a mix of corporate-owned devices (COD) as well as personal or bring-your-own devices (BYOD) to enable mobile productivity across their workforces.
-Intune App Protection Policies ensure that email is protected from exfiltrating out of the Outlook mobile app and other Office mobile apps, on both COD and BYOD.
+The above table reflects the trend for many organizations to support a mix of corporate-owned devices, as well as personal or bring-your-own devices (BYODs) to enable mobile productivity across the workforce.
+Intune app protection policies ensure that email is protected from exfiltrating out of the Outlook mobile app and other Office mobile apps, on both corporate-owned devices and BYODs.

-Corporate-owned devices are required to be managed by Intune or domain-joined to apply additional protections and control.
-Depending on data sensitivity, your organization may choose to not allow BYOD for specific user populations or specific apps.
+We recommend corporate-owned devices be managed by Intune or domain-joined to apply additional protections and control.
+Depending on data sensitivity, your organization may choose to not allow BYODs for specific user populations or specific apps.